GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   Phase 1 of the competition aims to identify effective programs that range in their design and range geographically.
 The goal of Phase 1 will be the identification of an effective program that can successfully target gaps in diagnosis, prevention, and treatment of hypertension in women who are pregnant and/or postpartum.
 The submissions should aim to demonstrate that the program was developed from evidence-based techniques for providing hypertension care.
 The Phase 1 submission shall include a comprehensive description of the program in 5 pages or less, including:

-  1. A one-paragraph executive summary that clearly states how the program has previously demonstrated effectiveness (statistical significance) in: controlling hypertension in women who are pregnant and/or postpartum AND/OR increasing continued monitoring of hypertension in women who are pregnant and/or postpartum;
+  1. A one-paragraph executive summary that clearly states how the program has previously demonstrated effectiveness (statistical significance) in: controlling hypertension AND/OR increasing continued monitoring of hypertension in any population, where that program could be or is already applied to women who are pregnant and/or postpartum;

   2. A description of how the program addresses racial/ethnic disparities and/or urban/rural disparities;